 Complete the Micro-credential Proposal Form.
 Detailed information regarding the proposal process is outlined in the “University of Montana Micro-Credentials and Badges: Process and Procedures”.
 Please ensure that your proposal form has been signed by your supervisor, section head, and other applicable parties.
 If the program is interdisciplinary or developed with a third party, an MOU should be established and submitted with your proposal.

-If you would like assistance in marketing your micro-credential or don't see your approved micro-credential listed on our Microcredential Offerings (coming soon) web page, please review our Marketing Services and contact Breanna Niekamp.
+If you would like assistance in marketing your micro-credential or don't see your approved micro-credential listed on our Micro-credential Offerings web page, please review our Marketing Services and contact Breanna Niekamp.